formspree/formspree-js/README.md

 }
 ```

 At a minimum, all you have to do is use a `<form>` element and pass `submit` as the `onSubmit` handler.

-The other values provided by the hook allow you to respond to different stages of the form lifecycle:

-- `submitting` changes to `true` when the request is being made to the server
-- `succeeded` changes to `true` when the submission is successfully sent
-- `errors` gets populated with an array of validation errors from the server (when applicable)

-Here's a more advanced example:
+Here's a more advanced example that displays validation errors and a success message:

 ```jsx
 import { ValidationError, useForm } from '@statickit/react';